UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

                           ^
     SyntaxError: invalid syntax

 __builtins__
 ------------

-Python also has a number of pre-bound symbols, called **builtins**
+Python also has a number of pre-bound symbols, called **builtins**.
 Try this:

 .. code-block:: ipython